-Oskar Schindler, a German industrialist and member of the Nazi party, tries to save his Jewish employees after witnessing the persecution of Jews in Poland.
+Schindler's List (1993) In Poland during World War II, Oskar Schindler gradually becomes concerned for his Jewish workforce after witnessing their persecution by the Nazis.
 Praise and Reward Our rewards system can be broadly split into four categories: classroom level, subject level, school level and privilege rewards.
 We'll focus on classroom and subject rewards here - for more information about our rewards schemes, please see our website.
-CLASSROOM LEVEL REWARDS Awarded for: working hard, taking risks and rising to a challenge. making mistakes and learning from them, helping others, and taking pride in the school community.
-Rewarded by: praise postcards, positive phone calls to parents/ carers, positive text messages home, and lesson based prizes.
-SUBJECT LEVEL REWARDS Reward scheme: star of the week. curriculum awards (Subject/ School Way, participation, working with pride, embracing the whole curriculum), high flyer, extra mile, most improved.
+CLASSROOM LEVEL REWARDS Awarded for: working hard, taking risks and rising to a challenge, making mistakes and learning from them, helping others, and taking pride in the school community.
+Rewarded by: praise postcards, positive phone calls to parents/carers, positive text messages home, and lesson based prizes.
+SUBJECT LEVEL REWARDS Reward scheme: Star of the Week, curriculum awards (Subject/School Way, participation, working with pride, embracing the whole curriculum), high flyer, extra mile, most improved.
 Rewarded by: names displayed on reward boards, certificates, social media posts.
-Contact